 Dedeoglu et al. \cite{Dedeoglu} proposed a system containing sensors and gateways.
-Gateways are running the blockchain and are associated with a number of sensors.
-A malicious sensor can tamper with the data and a malicious gateway can generate invalid blocks.
-A lightweight block generation scheme were proposed where blocks are generated in time intervals.
+Gateways run the blockchain and are associated with several sensors.
+A malicious sensor can tamper with the data, and a malicious gateway can generate invalid blocks.
+A lightweight block generation scheme was proposed where blocks are generated at time intervals.
 The block validation mechanism adapts the block validation scheme based on the reputation of the node that generated the block and the number of validators.
-For the consensus mechanism the following method was introduced: If a validator detects an invalid transaction it broadcasts INVALID and the nodes have to validate the transaction, otherwise the block is appended on the blockchain.
+For the consensus mechanism, the following method was introduced: If a validator detects an invalid transaction, it broadcasts INVALID and the nodes have to validate the transaction; otherwise, the block is appended to the blockchain.
 The proposed technique evaluates the trustworthiness of sensor observations.
-The sensor assigns a confident value to the data and send the data to a gateway.
-The gateway compares the data with the data of the other cluster sensors (assumption: the sensors of the same cluster have correlated data).
-At the end based on the result the reputation of the node is being recalculated.
+The sensor assigns a confident value to the data and sends it to a gateway.
+The gateway compares the data with the data of the other cluster sensors (assumption: the sensors in the same cluster have correlated data).
+In the end, based on the result, the reputation of the node is recalculated.
 The gateways store the information on a blockchain.
-The reputation of the gateways is calculated based on their acts during the generation and validation of the blocks.
+The reputation of the gateways is calculated based on their actions during the generation and validation of the blocks.